Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Conclusion

 \section{Conclusion}

-Through a scoping review and reflexive thematic analysis of computing research on harms, we offer a taxonomy of computational and contextual harms as a guide to support practitioners in addressing a range of adverse impacts informed by algorithmic systems.
-It is our stance that developing a richer understanding of sociotechnical harms can create more generative paths towards harm reduction for all.
+Through a scoping review and reflexive thematic analysis of computing research on harms, we offer this taxonomy of sociotechnical harms as an initial guide to support practitioners and researchers in addressing a range of adverse impacts informed by algorithmic systems.
+We expect and hope it will evolve as research and engagement progress, particularly in terms of participatory and community-driven research methodologies (e.g., ~\cite{DeVos_Dhabalia_Shen_Holstein_Eslami_2022, Dev_Monajatipoor_Ovalle_Subramonian_Phillips_Chang_2021, Friedman_Hurley_Howe_Nissenbaum_Felten_2002}).
+As a synthesis of computing research, this taxonomy offers a measure to assess areas and directions for future scholarly and practitioner discussions and research.
+It reveals there is greater consensus and depth of work in investigating particular harms, such as representational and allocative harms, as well as gaps where the range of possible harms is likely under articulated.
+Our interest in scoping sociotechnical harms remains motivated by cultivating methods to reduce their likelihood in algorithmic systems.
+It is our stance that developing a richer understanding of harms creates more generative paths towards harm reduction for all.

+\begin{acks} The authors would like to thank Remi Denton, Fernando Diaz, Mark D\'iaz, Gabriela Erickson, Megan Ma, Michael Madaio, Amanda McCroskery, Philip Parham, Bogdana Rakova, Jamila Smith-Loud, Allison Woodruff, Ben Zevenbergen, Lauren Wilcox, and the anonymous reviewers for their comments that contributed to the paper's development.
+We are also grateful to Solon Barocas, Hanna Wallach, Su Lin Blodgett, and Hal Daum\'e III for helping us to improve the presentation and quality of our work. \end{acks}